Patribots4738/Reefscape2025/README.md

 >	- Fully simulated robot in Advantage Scope

 ## Simulation & Testing 🪄
+We use AdvantageScope and its simulation tool to test our placing positions before we get the robot as well as using it for driver practice.
+It allows us to test things when we aren't able to use the robot

 ## Swerve Drive 🛞

+## Vision 📷
+We use both Limelight 3g's and Limelight 4's to accurately calculate our Robots position on the field.
+During autonomous we put full faith in our cameras ability to give us a good estimation of our pose, but during teleop we trust our cameras more depending on if we see 2 or more tags, or see a large tag.
+We also switch between Megatag 1 and Megatag 2 when we need to find our rotional pose.

 ## Autonomous 🤖
   ### PathPlanner!